 It is typically used as an amendment to soil or as a seed starter.
-Peat moss is also a popular option for hydroponic gardening because of its unique properties.
+Peat moss is also famous for hydroponic gardening because of its unique properties.
 This valuable material is an ideal soil conditioner because it loosens compact soils, improving aeration.
-Additional benefits include increasing the soil's water and nutrient maintaining capacity, serving as a source of trace minerals, and providing acidity to the soil that is much needed by plants such as berries, basil, gourds, arugula, and more.
+Additional benefits include increasing the soil's water and nutrient maintaining capacity, serving as a source of trace minerals, and providing acidity to the soil that is much needed by plants such as berries, basil, gourds, and arugula, and more.

-Peat Moss is sterile, free of pathogens, and free of harmful chemicals or non-organic materials.
+Peat Moss is sterile, free of pathogens, and free harmful chemicals or non-organic materials.

 Peat moss is also an ideal option for gardeners with limited growing space.
 It is excellent for hanging plants, raised beds, or terrace gardening due to its lightweight and water-retaining properties.
 Peat moss is widely available and inexpensive.
 You can find peat moss in most home improvement stores, gardening centers, and some large retail supercenters.